fousa/woz/README.md

 This will generate a '.wozniak' file in your project directory.
 This file contains the default values, and you can change them according to your needs.

-## Generate csv

-When you want to generate an csv file from your existing 'strings' files you just have to enter the following command:

-    woz csv

-Make sure that all the '.lproj' directories are in this directory and that the 'strings' file you specified in the '.wozniak' configuration are inside these '.lproj' directories.

-This will generate 1 'csv' file inside this direcory and here you can check out all the used translations.

-## Generate xls
+## Export to xls

 When you want to generate an xls file from your existing 'strings' files you just have to enter the following command:

-    woz xls
+    woz export

 Make sure that all the '.lproj' directories are in this directory and that the 'strings' file you specified in the '.wozniak' configuration are inside these '.lproj' directories.

 This will generate 1 'xls' file inside this direcory and here you can check out all the used translations.

+## Export to csv

+When you want to generate an csv file from your existing 'strings' files you just have to enter one of the following commands:

+    woz export --csv
+    woz export -c

+Exporting to csv works the same way as it does for xls.

+## Export to xls and csv

+You can also export tp both formats:

+    woz export --both

+This will generate xls and csv files at the same time.

-## Generate strings
+## Import into strings

 When you want to do the opposite, that is generate your strings file from an xls file, than you'll just have to run this command:

-    woz strings
+    woz import

 Make sure the xls in this directory, and that it has the following columns: